|Copa Libertadores 1999|

 Vava's nickname was "Peito de Aço" (Steel Chest).
 He scored 15 goals in 20 caps for Brazil.
 He played in both 1958 and 1962 WC Finals.
 He scored in the Final for both tournament, making him one of four players to have scored in two World Cup Final matches.
 He played for Sport Club do Recife, C.R.
 Vasco da Gama, S.E.
 Palmeiras.
 He also played for Atletico Madrid from 1958 to 1961.

 ST: Evair (Brazil)

 During his career Evair played for several clubs, he is most famous for his time with Palmeiras and also his contributions to Vasco da Gama, when the club won Brazilian Série A in 1997.
-He scored 125 goals for Palmeiras and he is the seventh top scored of the club.
 He also played for Atalanta in Italy.
 He was only capped 9 times for the Seleção, largely due to playing in the same generation as Romario, Ronaldo, Bebeto, Edmundo, etc.